To the Frontiers of Flight: The Role of Innovation in Developing Tomorrow’s Products

 Tuesday, April 1, 2014 at 2:00 P.M. in the H.J.E.
 Reid Auditorium

 (Video of the lecture) within the Langley firewall only

 The talk begins with a review of the Boeing 787’s capabilities and its role in ‘changing the game.’
 Next we turn to emerging capabilities that are likely to drive future air vehicles.
 Finally, we address particular new air vehicle concepts, and the role they play in exploring what the future might be.
 Throughout the presentation we remember contributions that NASA has made and will continue to make in moving ceaselessly toward the frontiers of flight.
 In the words of William E Boeing, “We are embarked as pioneers upon a new science and industry in which our problems are so new and unusual that it behooves no one to dismiss any novel idea with the statement that ‘it can’t be done!’”

-Mark holds a BS in Aeronautical Engineering from Wichita State University and an MS in Aeronautics & Astronautics from Stanford University.
+Mark holds a BS Aeronautical Engineering degree from Wichita State University and an MS Aeronautics & Astronautics degree from Stanford University.
 In addition he studied political economy and history at the University of Glasgow.
-He is a member of Tau Beta Pi and Sigma Gamma Tau engineering honor societies, and is a registered Professional Engineer in the State of Washington.
+He is a member of Tau Beta Pi and Sigma Gamma Tau engineering honor societies, and is registered in the State of Washington as a Professional Engineer.

 C. Michael Holloway is hosting our speaker this month.